 Zinnia is the first ever flower grown in space, outside the Earth’s biosphere.

 In January 2016, NASA released images of a Zinnia flower blooming aboard the International Space Station (ISS).
 Although they are not the first flowers on the ISS, Zinnias are the first grown flowers from start to finish in an official NASA mission.

 The process of growing the Zinnias would help scientists to better understand how plants grow in microgravity.
 Gioia Massa, science lead for Veggie at NASA, said: “The farther and longer that humans go away from Earth, the greater the need to be able to grow plants…I think that plant systems will become important components of any long-duration exploration scenario.”

 Zinnia was the state flower of the US state of Indiana from 1931 to 1957.

 These flowers are known for their vivid colors.
 They are often multi-colored and may be yellow, orange, white, red, pink and purple.

-Zinnias range in size from dwarf species (just 17 cm or 7 inches) to giants (120 cm or 4 ft).
+Zinnias range in size from dwarf species that only grow 17 cm (7 inches) high to vigorous types over 120 cm (4 ft) tall.

 Zinnias prefer fertile and moist, but well-drained soil, with a pH level between 5.5 and 7.5.